Jacobs says clients unfazed by Keystone XL delay

 Nebraska and TransCanada Corp agreed last week to find a new route for the pipeline, which would transport 700,000 barrels of crude daily, to steer clear of environmentally sensitive lands.

-Martin said the delay might even create opportunities to build upgrades to partly refine more oil sands crude in Canada, where the major producers include Suncor Energy Inc, Canadian Natural Resources Ltd and Cenovus Energy Inc.
+Martin said the delay might even create opportunities to build upgrades to partly refine more oil sands crude in Canada, where the major producers include Suncor Energy Inc, Canadian Natural Resources Ltd and Cenovus Energy.

 As head of the second-largest publicly traded U.S. engineering group, after Fluor Corp, Martin said his strategy for competing with big rivals is to bid for any type of work, from a $50,000 project to one worth $5 million.